 Is CSR obligatory?

-Corporate social responsibility (or sustainable business practice or responsible business conduct) is not obligatory.
+Corporate social responsibility (also known as sustainable business practice or responsible business conduct) is not obligatory.
 It can, however, benefit your company.
 CSR is not regulated by legislation.
 There are, however, internationally recognised standards and guidelines for CSR.
 The OECD guidelines contain the main regulations for CSR in the Netherlands and abroad.
 This code of conduct is mainly voluntary.
 The only rule which is compulsory is on corruption.
 Corruption (bribery or extortion) is a criminal offence in the Netherlands.
 This also applies in cases where corruption has been committed abroad.
 The Netherlands Enterprise Agency has more information on corporate social responsibility.